innopolis-devops/labs/app_python/PYTHON.md

 I used:

-- `pymarkdown` for MarkDown linting
+- `pymarkdown` for MarkDown linting.
-- `isort` for linting imports in .py files
+- `isort` to lint imports in .py files locally.
-- `black` for linting .py files after isort
+- `black` for fixng .py files after isort locally.
+- `flake8` to lint and manually fix remaining issues.

 Isort and Black are useful as they are not only linters, but also formatters.

+### Unit test

+I used `pytest` for running tests.
+For now, I didn't use any other packages.

+Now, there is only one test.
+It tests whether currently rendered time in the app matches time in Moscow timezone.

+Best practices:

+- Isolated tests (in a separate directory).
+- Fixtures for tests.
+- Good and self-secribing names.
+- Simple tests.
+- Test only one unit of functionality.